-My bat detectors will let you listen to bat activity around you.
-They can hear bats to a distance up to about 100 feet away.
+My home made bat detectors will let you listen to bat activity around you.
+They can hear bats to a distance of about 100 feet away.
 They will easily sense bats around you.
 We use them often at home and while camping or on the water kayaking.
 I have been making and using bat detectors for more than 6 years.
-This is my latest version, packaged in a copper clad FR4 glass/epoxy box (printed circuit board material).
+This is one of my latest versions, packaged in a copper clad FR4 glass/epoxy box (printed circuit board material).
 This bat detector is a bit more expensive than my others due to the copper clad box.
 The copper is not treated and gain a darker patina with age.

-Bats use a remarkable high frequency system called echolocation to hunt for insects in the dark.
+Bats use a system called echolocation to hunt for insects in the dark.
 Echolocation works in a similar way to sonar.
 Bats make calls as they fly and listen to the returning echoes.
 A bat can tell how far away something is by how long it takes the sound to return to them.
-These calls are usually at a frequency too high for humans to hear naturally.
+These calls are usually at a frequency too high for humans to hear.
 This detector digitally divides that high frequency so that humans can hear it.
 Just set it on a table outside at dusk and listen.
-In the early evening, you can often see the bats that are detected.
+In the early evening, you can normally see the bats that are detected.
 Fun to hold in your hand while you are walking.

 Using the bat detector is easy.

 There are two switches and a volume control.
 One switch controls the power, the other is a dimmer for the LED.
 This version includes the option to turn the LED off, sometimes nice when it is very dark outside.
 To use, turn the detector on, adjust the volume control, point where you expect bats.
 It is good to place the detector standing upright on a flat surface.
-Holding in your hand is OK, but you must keep a firm grip on the detector to avoid making noise.
-Try it, you will understand.
-The bat detector will sound best if you keep the volume low, the detector may go into feedback mode if the volume is turned up all the way.
-Best to start at very low volume, and turn back to low volume when you turn the detector off.
-Audio from this bat detector is not very loud!
-It is plenty for a few people together who may be talking but maybe not so good for a large party.
-You may notice that your detector can hear sounds other than bats.
+Holding in your hand also works well, but you must keep a firm grip on the detector to avoid making noise.
+Audio from this bat detector is not loud!
+It is plenty for a few people together who may be talking but maybe not so good for a party.
+You will notice that your detector can hear sounds other than bats.
 There are insects that will become audible with the detector, as well as man made sounds.
 I understand that pet rat giggles can be heard with bat detectors, not tested but sounds interesting!
 Look here for info on rat giggles: www.scientificamerican.com/video/eavesdrop-on-ultrasonic-rat-giggles/

 There is a standard 9 volt battery inside.
-Battery should last at least 12 hours, up to about 30 hours.
-Any kind of "9 volt" rechargable battery should work fine.
-Battery drains more quickly when the detector is making a lot of noise, such as when it is handled.
+Battery should last at least 12 hours, maybe up to about 30 hours.
+Any kind of "9 volt" rechargeable or one time use battery should work fine.
+Battery included.
+Instructions included.